Supporting Learners and Families

 “The education authority must also take account of any relevant advice and information provided to them by parents on behalf of their child, by the child or the young person.
 For example, if the parents have privately commissioned an assessment or report on the child or young person, or the child or young person has commissioned the report, then the authority must take that report or advice into consideration if asked to do so.
 Also, the authority must seek and take account of the views of parents, children and young people themselves.
 Further information is provided in chapter 7 of the Code of Practice which considers working with children and families.”

 Click here for Frequently Asked Questions by teachers and parents about assessment.

-GIRFEC is the national approach in Scotland to improving outcomes and supporting the wellbeing of our children and young people by offering the right help at the right time from the right people.
+Getting it right for every child (GIRFEC) is the national approach in Scotland to improving outcomes and supporting the wellbeing of our children and young people by offering the right help at the right time from the right people.
 It supports them and their parent(s)/carers to work in partnership with school and the services that can help them.

-GIRFEC reflects a determination to make sure every young person is safe, healthy, achieving, nurtured, active, respected, responsible and included.
+The Getting it right for every child approach reflects a determination to make sure every young person is safe, healthy, achieving, nurtured, active, respected, responsible and included.
 The initiative aims to ensure that employees in all the agencies involved in children's lives work together in children's best interests and share information appropriately to ensure the children's needs are met.
 Information about this can be found here.